Simple, 4-Ingredient Homemade Pizza Dough

 Tipo 00 flour is the flour requisite in the production of D.O.C.
 Neapolitan pizza.
 Contrary to popular belief, the “00” is not an indicator of protein content.
 It refers, rather, to the fineness of the milling, “00” being the finest grade in the Italian classification system.

-If you have never used tipo 00 flour, you may have enjoyed how nicely your dough handled, how easily it extended.
+If you have never used tipo 00 flour, you may have enjoyed how nicely your dough handled, how easily it extended — it is known for the extensible gluten structure it creates in pizza dough.

-There was a period during which I used tipo 00 flour exclusively, but today I find I get just as good results when I use bread flour or all-purpose flour, King Arthur Flour being my favorite brand.
+There was a period during which I used tipo 00 flour exclusively, but today I find I get better results in my home oven when I use bread flour or all-purpose flour, King Arthur Flour being my favorite brand.
+When I bake in my outdoor oven, I use Petra 5063, and Italian flour designed for baking at high heat.

 In sum, the key is to use good flour: unbleached and unbromated flour.
 And I encourage you to experiment.
 What works best for me in my environment might not work as well for you in yours.